Southern's Mission, Vision, and Values

 Grounded in Jesus Christ and dedicated to the beliefs of the Seventh-day Adventist Church, we equip students to embrace biblical truth, embody academic and professional excellence, and pursue Spirit-filled lives of service.

 Southern Adventist University’s vision is to:

 - Model the love of Jesus in every interaction.

-- Invite students into a saving relationship with Jesus.
+- Invite each student into a saving relationship with Jesus.

 - Inspire each student to engage with God’s Church and the world through service and witness.